Date Published - 26 May 2026.

 1. Purpose of This Guidance

-AI tools can be helpful in organising thoughts, improving grammar, or generating drafts.
-However, they can also produce inaccurate or misleading information, especially when it comes to Irish employment and equality law.
-This guidance outlines briefly how to use such tools responsibly at the WRC and what risks to be aware of.
+AI tools can help you organise ideas, improve grammar and draft documents.
+But they can also produce wrong or misleading information, especially about Irish employment and equality law.
+This guidance explains how to use these tools responsibly in WRC cases and what risks to watch for.

 2. What Are AI Tools?

-AI tools include any software or online service that can generate text or assist in writing, such as:
+AI tools include software and online services that can generate text or help with writing, such as:

-These tools may help you draft text or explain concepts, but they should not be relied upon as legal advice.
-You should always check that you are relying on the most up-to-date law.
+These tools may help you draft text or explain ideas, but they are not legal advice.
+Always check that any law you rely on is current and accurate.

 3. You Are Responsible for What You Submit

-The WRC treats all submissions as your own, even if you used an AI tool to help prepare them.
+The WRC will treat any submission as yours, even if you used AI to help prepare it.

-• If any legal information is incorrect or misleading, it may negatively affect your case.
+- If legal information is wrong or misleading, it may harm your case.

-• You may be asked to explain your submission or provide clarification.
+- You may be asked to explain your submission or clarify parts of it.

 “While I’m not particularly concerned about whether the Complainant used AI or not I am clear that parties making submissions to the WRC have an obligation to ensure that their submissions are relevant and accurate and do not set out to mislead either the other party or the Adjudication Officer.”[1]

-In dismissing that complaint, the Adjudication Officer criticised the wasting of time on “citations that were not relevant, mis-quoted and in many instances, non-existent”.[2]
+When dismissing that complaint, the Adjudication Officer criticised the use of citations that were irrelevant, wrongly quoted or, in many cases, did not exist.

 4. Risks of Relying on AI Tools

-While AI can be useful, please note the following risks:
+AI can be useful, but there are risks:

-• Inaccurate legal advice: AI tools are not trained specifically on Irish employment and equality law or WRC procedures.
+- Wrong legal advice: AI tools are not designed specifically for Irish employment and equality law or WRC procedures.

-• Fictional or incorrect references: AI tools may create case law, legislation, or WRC decisions that do not exist.
-This is called “AI hallucination”.
+- Made-up or wrong references: AI tools may invent case law, legislation, quotations or WRC decisions, or may cite sources that do not support the point being made.
+This is sometimes called “AI hallucination”.

-• Data privacy concerns: Free online tools may store or use personal data or commercially sensitive information you type into them.
+- Privacy risks: Free online tools may store or reuse personal data or commercially sensitive information that you type into them.

 5. Best Practices When Using AI

-If you use an AI tool in preparation for a WRC hearing, you should:
+If you use AI to prepare for a WRC hearing, you should:

 6. Optional Disclosure of AI Use